-What Can a Handyman Do in Plattsmouth, Nebraska?
+What Can a Handyman Do Without a License in Plattsmouth, Nebraska?

 Nebraska does not have a single statewide “general contractor license” for handymen/general construction, but you typically must register as a contractor with the Nebraska Department of Labor (Contractor Registration Act) and comply with local (city) business licensing and permitting.
 Specialty trades (electrical, plumbing, HVAC/refrigeration, asbestos, etc.) are licensed/registered separately at the state level and often require local permits/inspections.
 In Plattsmouth (Cass County), expect city permitting for building-related work and state trade licensing rules to control what a handyman can and cannot do, regardless of job size.